o19s/ubi/README.md

 ### 🏫 Learn More

+* OpenSearchCon EU - [User Behavior Insights](https://www.youtube.com/watch?v=dH7SPHKpxo0&list=PLzgr9zSpws14zCETcKtCBwcOuTGMccpV9&index=32)
 * Haystack Conf 2024 - Your Search Engine Needs a Memory
-* OpenSearchCon EU - [User Behavior Insights](https://www.youtube.com/watch?v=dH7SPHKpxo0&list=PLzgr9zSpws14zCETcKtCBwcOuTGMccpV9&index=32)

 ## 🎨 Who uses it

-We are just trialing using UBI as an interchangeable format **to simplify their understanding of what their users are doing** and are looking for more collaborators.
+We are trialing UBI as an interchangeable format **to simplify understanding of what users are doing** and are looking for more collaborators.

 ## 🤓 Who we are